euijae/double-nickel-chatbot/README.md

 The app uses a deterministic conversation flow to check eligibility by asking three initial qualification questions.
 Once the candidate is found eligible, job-related questions are answered by GPT, guided by a system prompt that enforces the assistant's expected behavior.

+One of the requirements is to end and summarize the conversation.
+To do this, I disabled the chat input and displayed the summary of our conversation at the same time the conversation ended.
+This feels more natural and meets the scope of the requirement.
+Happy to discuss more on this later.

 State machine overview
 1. Greeting -> The assistant opens with a friendly intro and asks to begin.
 2. Consent Check